 In this article we outline a number of behaviors that are common in dementia as well as how to address them.
 Being prepared to address certain behavioral changes and symptoms of dementia is extremely beneficial to the overall health and well-being of both the caregiver and person with dementia.
 Behaviors that may seem confusing or unexplained are common in individuals with dementia but often overlooked as symptoms can vary throughout individuals.
-This article will help you understand some common behaviors, and the steps you should take as a caregiver.
+This article will help you understand some common behaviors that occur with dementia and tips for how caregivers can respond.

 - Resistance to Bathing

 - Sexual Inappropriateness

 - Vision Problems

 It is increasingly common these days to turn on the radio or television and hear a “Silver Alert” for a missing older adult.
 Reportedly, six out of ten persons with dementia will wander.
 Of all the common dementia behaviors, Wandering can be one of the most frightening and dangerous.
 Individuals with dementia can become confused and can easily get lost when they wander outside of the home, even when they have spent many years in the same home.
 If your loved one is no longer safe to be out alone, the first thing to do is to “escape proof” the home.
 No matter how attentive you are, no one can have eyes on someone 24 hours a day.
 Locks, window and door monitors, security cameras and even baby monitors can help you feel more secure about the safety of your loved one at night.